Israeli forces move farther into Gaza as the push against Hamas enters a 5th day

 Hundreds of thousands of Palestinians have evacuated from the northern half of Gaza, packing into any available shelter in the south.
 Schools, hospitals and mosques are all sheltering hundreds of people, and private homes are crowded with dozens or more.
 In total, 1.4 million Palestinians have been displaced from their homes, the U.N. says.

-On Tuesday, Israel claimed the death of Nasim Abu Ajina, a Hamas fighter whom Israel said helped lead the Oct.
-7 attacks, in which some 2,000 Hamas fighters flooded across Gaza's border and killed 1,400 people and kidnapped hundreds of others.
+On Tuesday, Israel said it killed Nasim Abu Ajina, whom it described as a Hamas fighter who helped lead the Oct.
+7 attacks.
 Abu Ajina "directed" the portion of the assault in two Israeli towns just north of Gaza, a statement from Israel's military said.

 In recent days, the number of Hamas hostages reported by Israeli officials has increased, due to what officials describe as complications with identifying foreign citizens.
 The total number of hostages now stands at 240, Israel says.
 Five have so far been freed.

-More than 8,300 Palestinians have been killed in Gaza since Oct.
-7, according to the Palestinian Ministry of Health, including more than 3,400 children — a number that exceeded the total number of children killed across the world's conflict zones each year since 2019, according to the humanitarian group Save the Children.

 Israel will not agree to a cease-fire, Israeli Prime Minister Benjamin Netanyahu said in a press conference Monday.
-He compared the calls for a Israeli ceasefire to asking the U.S. to cease hostilities after 9/11 or Pearl Harbor.
+He compared the calls for a Israeli cease-fire to asking the U.S. to cease hostilities after Sept.
+11 or Pearl Harbor.

 At least 10 Americans are being held hostage by Hamas, officials say.
 And hundreds of American citizens remain trapped in Gaza.